gsoft-inc/sg-orbit/README.md

 **Chromatic & Storybook**

-If Chromatic can't reach the Storybook server, you're Storybook potentially have a compilation error.
+If Chromatic can't reach the Storybook server, the Storybook potentially can't compile.

-Sadly the Chromatic CLI doesn't relay properly Storybook compilation errors.
-To see the errors, try to build Storybook locally.
+Sadly the Chromatic CLI doesn't properly relay Storybook compilation errors.
+To see the errors, build the Storybook app locally.

 ### Add a new packages to the monorepo

-There is a few steps that you must accomplish to add a new packages to the monorepo.
+There is a few steps to add a new packages to the monorepo.

-Before you create the package, please read the [GSoft Github guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name).
+Before you add a new package, please read the [GSoft Github guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name).

 When ready, proceed to the next step.

 #### Create the package

-First, create a new folder matching your package name in the *packages* directory.
+First, create a new folder matching the package name in the *packages* directory.

-Open a terminal and navigate to the newly created directory and execute the command:
+Open a terminal, navigate to the newly created directory and execute the following command:

 ```bash
 yarn init